 At the end of the day, as a novice baker you’ll be starting with cakes – and to be honest – we’re all here for a good cake, right?
 We’d recommend getting two cake tins as you’re likely to always need multiple layers (did someone say Victoria sponge?).
 And on the off chance that you don’t eat the whole cake every time you bake, then you’ll need somewhere to store it.

 Purchasing two cake tins means they’ll not only be identical in size and shape, but it will also allow you to bake both layers at the same time; this means exact layers and a quicker bake time.

 For a cleaner kitchen when baking, parchment is fundamental!

 A pastry brush, again, is a tool that doesn’t immediately spring to mind when one thinks about essential baking tools.
 However, this little addition to your baking toolkit will prove indispensable.
 From butter glazing to egg washing and even grease proofing cake tin sides, you’ll find yourself using a pastry brush time and time again (and often saving your fingers from the messiest jobs); trust me, I’m talking from experience here.

 The Cooling Rack

-This is probably one of the most underrated baking essentials, often discarded as an unnecessary extra.
-However, when you get baking you’ll soon realise a cooling rack will get used every time.
+It is probably one of the most underrated baking essentials, often discarded as an unnecessary extra.
+However, when you get baking, you’ll soon realise a cooling rack will get used every time.
 I bet you won’t catch Mary Berry cooling her cookies on a naked work surface.
 Blasphemy.

 And that’s it, your get baking quick toolkit.
-Realistically, when it comes to kitchen appliances there really is a never-ending list, but these 10 essentials will get you off the ground and then hopefully next year you’ll be part of the televised team that’s terrified of soggy bottoms.
+Realistically, when it comes to kitchen appliances there is a never-ending list, but these 10 essentials will get you off the ground and then hopefully next year you’ll be part of the televised team that’s terrified of soggy bottoms.